 On March 25th, 1740, Morris Township was created by the State Legislature.
-The Township was named for then-Governor Col. Lewis Morris.
+The Township was named for then-Colonial Governor Col. Lewis Morris.
 The first schoolhouse was built in 1776.
 There was enough population growth between 1810 and 1814 that three one-room schoolhouses were built.
 The four schoolhouses, Mt.
-Kemble Avenue, Hanover Avenue, Mendham Road, and Washington Valley were closed in 1913.
-Then children were sent to schools in Morristown.
+Kemble Avenue, Hanover Avenue, Mendham Road, and Washington Valley were closed in 1913 and the children attended Morristown schools.

-The 1830s saw improvement in transportation as the Morris Turnpike was built, the Morris Canal was completed in 1834, and two years later, the Morris and Essex Railroad opened, enabling township farmers to move their produce to the urban markets further east and for city dwellers in overcrowded and industrialized centers to move west to Morris Township amongst other places.
+The 1830s saw improvement in transportation as the Morris Turnpike was built, the Morris Canal was completed in 1831, and seven years later, the Morris and Essex Railroad opened, enabling township farmers to move their produce to the urban markets further east, and for city dwellers in overcrowded and industrialized centers to move west to Morris Township amongst other places.

 The Sisters of Charity of St. Elizabeth started the Academy of St. Elizabeth, at the behest of Bishop James Roosevelt Bayley, in 1860.
-The academy was the first all girls secondary school in the state.
-Later, in 1896, the Sisters opened the first four-year college for women, the College of St. Elizabeth in Convent Station.
+The academy was the first all- girls secondary school in the state.
+Later, in 1896, the Sisters opened the first four-year college for women, the College of St. Elizabeth in Convent Station, Morris Township.

 The Township continued to collect taxes from town and township residents for roads and schools after the town had separated from the Township on April 6, 1865.
 The final separation of Morristown from Morris Township took place on February 18, 1895.